 Enjoy The White and Creamy Sand

 I’m not sure if the sand is really white or there’s something wrong with my eyes but I’d say it’s like a cream color.
 Since most people say that it’s white sand, I was expecting white but all I got was cream.
-However, Patar beach is truly one of the best places to go to Bolinao.
+However, Patar beach is truly one of the best Bolinao tourist spots.
 The wide sand and the waves are just the right combinations for that perfect beach trip!

 Go To The Rock Formations